Personal information is information or an opinion about an identified individual or an individual who is reasonably identifiable.

 We exchange data with other agencies through technical pathways such as the digital gateway.
 We do this under relevant legislation to collect accurate and up to date information about customers.
 We can also assist other agencies to exchange data using the same pathways.

 Data matching is where we compare income information collected from you with information held by the Australian Taxation Office (ATO).
-We do this to ensure you are only accessing payments and services you are eligible for.
+We do this to ensure you're only accessing payments and services you're eligible for.

 We prepare Programme Protocols for our data matching programs, in accordance with guidelines issued by the Office of the Australian Information Commissioner (OAIC).
 Read about Centrelink program data matching activities.